Who We Are

 Fun City Youth Academy is a 501-c-3 nonprofit organization that provides year-round programming in a safe and stimulating environment to help youth reach their full potential.

-For more than 40 years, Fun City has offered programs that combine academic work with activities that promote cultural awareness and build positive self-worth.
+For nearly 50 years, Fun City has offered programs that combine academic work with activities that promote cultural awareness and build positive self-worth.

 What We Do

 The Fun City Youth Academy provides families and their 5-14 year old children with year-round programming in a safe and stimulating environment.

 Learning is fun in our programs, as we incorporate creativity and technology into our reading and math lessons.